juzology/simple_shell/README.md

-team project by joseph and dosunmu
+A Shell project by joseph and https://github.com/muyiwadosunmu